Tiramisu

 Servings: 8

-This Italian Tiramisu recipe consists of a sweet creamy mascarpone filling layered with espresso-dipped lady fingers and topped with a thick dusting of cocoa powder.
+This authentic Italian Tiramisu recipe consists of a sweet creamy mascarpone filling, layered with espresso-dipped lady fingers and topped with a thick dusting of cocoa powder.
+Serve this no-bake dessert following a big bowl of spaghetti and meatballs and a crisp caesar salad.

 Equipment